syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-winrt.md

 ---
-title: Working with winrt
+title: Working with WinRT
-description: Create a Winrt application and load the document
+description: Create a WinRT application and load the document
 platform: file-formats
 control: PDF
 documentation: UG
 ---

-# Working with winrt
+# Working with WinRT

 ## Loading the document

-The following code example illustrates how to load the file by using stream in winrt.
+The following code example illustrates how to load the file by using stream in WinRT.

+{% tabs %}

 {% highlight c# %}
-C#:

 //Load the file as stream